Spectral comparison of compound cocycles generated by delay equations in Hilbert spaces: Multiplicative compounds on tensor products of Hilbert spaces

-For example, in \cite{Ichinose1970} T.~Ichinose gave a comprehensive study of spectra for the tensor products of operators on Banach spaces, including certain unbounded operators.
-Such a general consideration is in fact helpful for our study; see the footnote in the proof of Theorem \ref{TH: SpectrumAdditiveCompounds}.

-Moreover, in \cite{MalletParretNussbaum2013}, J.~Mallet-Paret and R.D.~Nussbaum described multiplicities of isolated spectral points for operators on injective tensor products of Banach spaces.
-Their main argument is based on the direct sum decomposition \eqref{EQ: HilbertTensorProductDirectSumDecomposition} and applies to our case also.
-We do not need this result here, but similar arguments will be applied to show its analog for additive compounds as in Theorem \ref{TH: SpectrumAdditiveCompounds}. \end{remark}
+which follows, for example, from \cite[Theorem 4.3]{Ichinose1970}.
+This stronger result is necessary for our study, see the footnote in the proof of Theorem \ref{TH: SpectrumAdditiveCompounds}. \end{remark} \begin{remark} In \cite{MalletParretNussbaum2013}, multiplicities of isolated spectral points for operators on injective tensor products of Banach spaces are described using the direct sum decomposition \eqref{EQ: HilbertTensorProductDirectSumDecomposition}, which is also applicable to our case.
+We do not need this result here, but similar arguments will be applied to show its analog for additive compounds in Theorem \ref{TH: AddCompoundMultiplicities}. \end{remark}